nelsongt/mfiaDLTS/README.md

 #### ProcessData

-After CDLTS_Main.m has collected all .iso files, take the generated data folder and move it from AcquireData to ProcessData.
-Then, open Transient_To_CDLTS.m and point the data folder to the folder that you just moved.
+After CDLTS_Main.m has collected the .iso files, a subfolder is generated in parent Data folder.
+The parent Data folder will be created on the first use of CDLTS_Main.m.
+The subfolder with .iso transient files will be named "SampleName-DateCode".
+Optionally yename this subfolder to your liking and copy the subfolder name text because this will be used to point to the data to generate CDLTS spectra in the next step.
+Go to ProcessData folder and open Transient_To_CDLTS.m and point the Folder_Name parameter to the data subfolder (paste the name of the folder, eg. 'SampleName-DateCode', here).
 It will go into that folder and process all the .iso files to generate a spectrum.

-There are many complicated options in this file, such as choice of weighting function, that can be used by experts to tailor their processing.
-By default, the rectangular (lock-in) weighting function is used with emission rate constants from 20 Hz to 2000 Hz.
+There are many advanced options in this file, such as choice of weighting function, that can be used by experts to tailor their processing.
+By default, the exponential weighting function is used with emission rate constants from 20 Hz to 1000 Hz.

 To extract the DLTS parameters, the matlab data cursor can be used on the plotted spectra to find the peaks.
 These peaks should be used to generate an Arrhenius plot.
 There is primitive support for doing this automatically, but it currently does not work well.
 You will have to generate most Arrhenius plots manually.
 This process can be understood by reading DLTSBackground.pdf.

 #### SimulateData

 To simulate DLTS, Transient_Sim.m can be used to generate transients for any number of traps.
 The trap characteristics (energy, cross-section, density) can be inputted in the simulator and these values should be recovered after processing the spectra.
 To create the conventional spectra from the simulated transients, use Transient_To_CDLTS.m.
-Take the generated transient files and place them in a folder in the ProcessData folder, then point Transient_To_CDLTS.m to that folder.
+Take the generated transient files and place them in a subfolder in the Data folder, then point Transient_To_CDLTS.m to that subfolder by its name.
 Currently, the automated peak fitting is primitive, but creating the Arrhenius plots from the plotted spectra is simple to do manually.

 *Initially developed by George Nelson of NanoPower Research Labs at Rochester Institute of Technology to be used in experiments funded by AF AEDC under SBIR# F151-173-0753*